Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide_TransitAnalysisTools.md

 1. Prepare a Service Area layer in the map
 2. Run the *Prepare Time Lapse Polygons* tool
 3. Create your time lapse video from the resulting polygon feature class in ArcMap or ArcGIS Pro.

+If you'd prefer to create a static output summarizing the results instead of or in addition to a video, you can use the [Create Percent Access Polygons](#PercentAccess) tool.

 ### 1. Prepare a Service Area layer in the map